On the irreducibility of locally metric connections: Examples and applications

 \begin{proof} Since $D$ is locally the Levi-Civita connection of metrics in the conformal class $c$, the Berger-Simons theorem applies.
 Assume first that $D$ is locally symmetric.
 The metric $g_0$ on the minimal Riemannian cover $\mm$ of $(M,c,D)$ is then locally symmetric.
 Every nontrivial homothety $f$ satisfies $f^*g_0=\rho(f)^2 g_0$ and preserves the Riemannian curvature tensor $R_0$.
 In particular $f^*(|R_0|^2)=\rho(f)^{-4} |R_0|^2$.
 On the other hand, $R_0$ being parallel with respect to the Levi-Civita connection of $g_0$, $|R_0|^2$ is constant on $\mm$.
 Since $\rho(f)\ne 1$, this shows that $(\mm,g_0)$ is flat, so $\Hol_0(D)=0$.

 Assuming from now on that $\Hol_0(D)\ne 0$, $D$ is irreducible by Theorem \ref{main}, so $\Hol_0(D)$ is in the Berger list \cite{besse}, p.
-301. It remains to show that $\Sp(k)\cdot \Sp(1)$ can not be realized as the restricted holonomy group of a closed, non-exact Weyl structure.
+301. It remains to show that $\Sp(k)\cdot \Sp(1)$ can not be realized as the restricted holonomy group of a closed, non-exact Weyl connection.
 The argument is similar to the one used above.
 If $\Hol_0(D)=\Sp(k)\cdot \Sp(1)$ then the minimal cover $(\mm,g_0)$ is {\em quaternion-K\"ahler}, therefore Einstein with non-zero Ricci tensor $\Ric=\l g_0$ \cite{besse}.
 Since the homotheties that act on $\mm$ preserve the Levi-Civita connection of $g_0$, they also preserve the Ricci tensor.
 We infer that every homothety has to be an isometry, which contradicts the fact that $D$ is not exact.

-Conversely, we will show that every group in the above list can be realized as the holonomy of a closed, non-exact Weyl structure on a compact manifold.
-In fact, the examples that we provide are all quotients of cone constructions by a non-trivial homothety \cite{baer93a}.
+Conversely, every group in the above list can be realized as the holonomy of a closed, non-exact Weyl connection on a compact manifold $M=S^1\times N$, obtained as quotient of the Riemannian cone over a manifold $(N,g)$ endowed with special structure by a non-trivial homothety (see \cite{baer93a} for details).

-Indeed, let $n>2$ (the case $n=2$ is trivial) and $(N^{n-1},h)$ be a compact Riemannian manifold of a certain {\em weak holonomy} type (that we precise in each case), and let $M:=S^1\times N$ with the product metric $g$.
-The conformal manifold $(M,c)$ (where $c$ is the conformal class of $g$) can equally be seen as the quotient of the cone $\mm:=\RM^*_+\times N$, $g_0=dt^2+t^2h$ by the infinite cyclic group generated by $\eta(t,x):=(kt,x)$, for $0<k<1$.
-The cone-like manifold $(\mm,g_0)$ is the minimal Riemannian cover of the Weyl manifold $(M,c,D)$, where $D$ is the projection to $M$ of the Levi-Civita connection of the cone $(\mm,g_0)$.